openharmony/docs/en/application-dev/reference/apis/js-apis-fileAccess.md

 getFileAccessAbilityInfo( ) : Promise&lt;Array&lt;Want&gt;&gt;

-Obtains information about all wants with **extension** set to **fileAcesss** in the system.
+Obtains information about all wants with **extension** set to **fileAccess** in the system.
 A want is a basic communication component used to start services.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.FileManagement.UserFileService